Digital Shopping Cart Abandonment: Here’s How Retailers Can Overcome It9 min readReading Time: 6 minutes

 Making use of consumer data is key for retailers to understand why carts are being abandoned.
 Based on this data, retailers can run A/B tests regularly to see what works and what doesn’t.
 In terms of designs, layouts, forms of content and check out journeys and more.
 They can also A/B test different solutions on different segments of shoppers.
 Some can be converted with discounts, while others with constant reminders.

 4. Show the shoppers what they abandoned and more

 Visuals speak louder than words.
 Using attractive images in the cart recovery emails of the products abandoned by the shopper can go a long way.
 Not just those items but also recommending similar products that may interest the shoppers.

 Another way to bring them back to the site is to make outfit recommendations.
 This way, shoppers can see how the products they picked out can be styled differently for different occasions.
 This persuades the shopper to complete their purchase and increases average order value by enabling them to make bigger purchases.

 Personalizing the discounts and benefits provided to shoppers on the website can go a long way.
 This can be done across channels while retargeting which can help persuade shoppers.
 These incentives don’t just have to be price discounts.
 They can also be incentives like free shipping, referral discounts and more.

 While every shopper is unique, retailers can identify segments that have similar shopping and abandonment behaviours.
 To succeed in today’s experience-driven world, online retailers must continue to prioritize personalized purchase experiences.
-Personalization solutions is what will help them convert shoppers into paying customers.
+Personalization engine is what will help them convert shoppers into paying customers.
 Finding the right combination of strategies for your brand is key.